craftingcity/The-Known-World/Underdark Travel Table.md

 So.
 Objectives?

-- terrain (changes, length, etc.)
+On Travel:
+- structure
+- biome
+- size

+On "Tick (ie once a day right? rations, long rests, )"
+- does encounter happen?
-- encounters (good, neut., bad roll -> other table, sound & light carry; is this a daily roll?)
+- encounters table of description (good, neut., bad roll -> other table, sound & light carry; this is a saved roll, we get to know whats next, but not necessarily when^^. is this based on the biome where in? probably. high biome diversity -> low threat diversity? lets hope not)